The U.S. stablecoin bill is about to be implemented, providing an in-depth look at the current state of the stablecoin sector

 Paxos

-Paxos was founded in 2012 and provides "stablecoin as a service" through white-label services, customizing and issuing stablecoins for other companies (such as PayPal, Binance).
+Paxos was founded in 2012 and offers "stablecoin as a service" through white-label services, customizing and issuing stablecoins for other companies (such as PayPal and Binance).
 This service includes token design, reserve management, compliance support, and technical integration.

-Paxos has issued various stablecoins, including Pax Dollar (USDP) (2018), Binance USD (BUSD) (in partnership with Binance, now discontinued), PayPal USD (PYUSD) (issued for PayPal), and Global Dollar (USDG) (issued in Singapore).
-Among them, BUSD was for a long time the third-largest stablecoin after USDT and USDC.
+Paxos has issued multiple stablecoins, including Pax Dollar (USDP) (2018), Binance USD (BUSD) (in collaboration with Binance, now discontinued), PayPal USD (PYUSD) (issued for PayPal), and Global Dollar (USDG) (issued in Singapore).
+Among these, BUSD was for a long time the third-largest stablecoin after USDT and USDC.

 Paxos provides blockchain settlement services for securities and asset trading, supporting stablecoin payments, and offers APIs for minting, redeeming, and managing stablecoins, supporting multi-chain deployment.
 Additionally, Paxos provides reserve custody and transparency reports (verified by independent auditing firms), ensuring compliance for stablecoins.